Epigenetic regulation of neurogenesis: Alzheimer's disease

 DNA methylation's age relation has been further investigated in the promoter regions of several Alzheimer's related genes in the brains of postmortem late-onset Alzheimer's disease patients.
 The older patients seem to have more abnormal epigenetic machinery than the younger patients, despite the fact that both had died from Alzheimer's.
 Though this in of itself is not conclusive evidence of anything, it has led to an age-related epigenetic drift theory where abnormalities in epigenetic machinery and exposure to certain environmental factors which occur earlier in life lead to aberrant DNA methylation patterns far later, contributing to sporadic Alzheimer's Disease predisposition.
+This epigenetic drift theory suggests that cumulative changes in DNA methylation, histone modifications, and chromatin remodeling over time contribute to neurodegeneration, providing a potential link between aging and late-onset Alzheimer's disease.

 Histone modifications may also have an impact in Alzheimer's disease, but the differences between HDAC effects in rodent brains compared to human brains have researchers puzzled.
 As the focus for neurodegenerative diseases begins to shift towards epigenetic pharmacology, it can be expected that the interactions of histone modifications with respect to neurogenesis will become more clear.
+Histone deacetylase (HDAC) inhibitors have shown promise in preclinical studies, as they can restore cognitive function by enhancing synaptic plasticity and memory consolidation, though their effects in humans remain under investigation.